KuNgia09/vmp3-import-fix/README.md

 ![image-20220723214955839](README.assets/image-20220723214955839.png)

-**-p**:target process pid
+**-Usage

+**-p**: target process PID

-**-s**:This tool first search call IAT address in sections,-s option specify ignore  sections default [`.vmp0,.vmp1,.vmp2`]
+**-s**:This tool first search call IAT address in sections,-s option specify ignore sections default [.vmp0,.vmp1,.vmp2]

-**-i**:specify the section that is used to storage IAT in memory,if you don't  specify this option, this tool default will use **VirtualAlloc** alloc memory that is used to store IAT content
+**-i**: specify the section that is used to store IAT in memory, if you don't specify this option, this tool default will use **VirtualAlloc** to allocate memory that is used to store IAT content

-**-d**:dump file and rebuild import table
+**-d**: dump file and rebuild import table

-Tips:**VMProtect unpacking must be complete before running this tool**,
+Tips: **VMProtect unpacking must be complete before running this tool**,

 Example:

-when target program is reach to OEP
+when The target program reaches  OEP

 ![image-20220716111549696]( README.assets/image-20220716111549696.png)

 execute this tool

- `.\vmp3-import-fix.exe -p 31652 `
+ `.\vmp3-import-fix.exe -p 31652`

-if you want dump and rebuild import table
+if you want to dump and rebuild import table

 `.\vmp3-import-fix.exe -p 31652 -d`

-if you want dump,rebuild import table and fix new iat in `.vmp0` section
+if you want to  dump, rebuild import table , and fix the new IAT in .vmp0 section

 `.\vmp3-import-fix.exe -p 31652 -d -i ".vmp0"`

-below is dump and fix import table result for **ida.vmp.exe**
+below is the result that has dumped and fixed import table for **ida.vmp.exe**